memonsahil/rn-starter/README.md

 # rn-starter
-React Native project for learning its fundamentals.
+React Native project for understanding its fundamentals.